msiemens/one2html/README.md

   only files downloaded from OneDrive are supported.
 This means you can't convert files created by the OneNote 2016 desktop application using this tool.
-- Ink drawings are not supported at the moment.
-- Math formulas are not rendered properly at the moment.

 ## Disclaimer